Questions about …

 - Did Richard kill his wife?

-No, it is fairly certain she died from tuberculosis.
+No she died from an illness lasting at least two months (this may have been tuberculosis).
 As there was an eclipse of the sun on the day she died this was taken as an ill omen.

 - Why is Shakespeare's play so popular?